 Transmission Line Protection—Implement current differential protection and direct transfer trip schemes with SEL relays.
 The ICON can communicate between relays with IEEE C37.94 circuits carried over an SEL ICON 2.4 Gbps SONET or 1 Gbps Ethernet fiber-optic link.
 You can apply the ICON Transfer Trip Module (TTM) to sense or assert contact closures for pilot protection schemes.
 The ICON network monitors and reports channel latency in real time.
 Selecting the shortest path between terminals as the primary path ensures that the system always reverts back to your primary configuration in the event of a path failure and subsequent restoration.
 These features, combined with robust IEEE 1613 environmental operating specifications, make the ICON ideal for critical power system applications.

 Time Distribution—Distribute time information over the ICON WAN while maintaining accuracy better than 1 µs.
 You can use the ICON in power utility protection and monitoring applications, such as power system disturbance recording, synchrophasor measurement, and Sequential Events Records (SER) data collection.
-Each ICON node comes with an integrated GPS receiver as standard, allowing you to use multiple nodes for network timing.
+Each ICON node can be timed by GPS or over the WAN using SONET or PTP Telecom input for Ethernet transport.
+Each ICON node can generate IRIG-B and IEEE 1588 Power Profile time references for IEDs in substations.
+Timing accuracy of ‹1 µs can be maintained if the ICON network is locked to a suitable reference (GPS or Stratum 1 clock).
 With multiple time references, the ICON network is resilient to localized or wide-area GPS outages, equipment failure, and GPS spoofing.
-Note: Each ICON node can generate IRIG-B and IEEE 1588 Power Profile time references.
-Timing accuracy of <1 µs can be maintained if the ICON network is locked to a suitable reference (GPS or Stratum 1 clock).
+The SEL-5051/5052 enables centralized monitoring and troubleshooting of time synchronization.

 Security Monitoring—Use the ICON to build substation security applications.
 You can connect fence, motion, panel, and door sensors to the SEL-2440 DPAC Discrete Programmable Automation Controller digital inputs and can connect strobes, sirens, and substation lighting to the control outputs.
 The ICON network can then communicate information back to a SCADA master.
 The ICON Ethernet ports support Power over Ethernet (PoE), which allows devices (such as video cameras) to draw their power from the ICON.